-Always your subject line and motion 'EMERGENCY' or 'EMERGENCY AS TO TIME' to alert us.
-Always try to serve the other side even if by email or text.

-If the Court deems the motion not to be an emergency it will rule as such and then it will be heard on the next scheduled motions date.
+- Always your subject line and motion 'EMERGENCY' or 'EMERGENCY AS TO TIME' to alert us and send it to the Emergency email. - Always try to serve the other side even if by email or text. - If the Court deems the motion not to be an emergency it will rule as such and then it will be heard on the next scheduled motions date.
 Try to avoid confusing the opposing party by making this clear.
 The Court understands that this is difficult due to the emergency nature.
-We are noticing that sometime opposing party assumes it will be heard on the next date and does not respond timely.
-This is particularly true with a selfrepresented litigant.
+We are noticing that sometimes the opposing party assumes it will be heard on the next date and does not respond timely.
+This is particularly true with a self-represented litigant. - The Court handles its own emergency motions as they come in.
+There is no need to present to another Judge.
+If you are near a motions date, the Court will try to inform you if you should present the Motion at that time or if the Court will rule on the emergency on the pleadings.